utkuozbulak/pytorch-cnn-visualizations/README.md

 Below, are some sample results for each operation.

-## Gradient Visualisation and Segmentation
+## Gradient Visualization and Segmentation
 <table border=0 >
 	<tbody>
     <tr>